Pipeline outage causes U.S. gasoline supply crunch, panic buying

 The outage, which has underscored the vulnerability of vital U.S. infrastructure to cyberattacks, has already started to hurt.

-Over 20% of metro Atlanta gas stations are without gasoline, tracking firm GasBuddy said, adding that about 7.5% of gas stations in Virginia and 5% in North Carolina had no fuel on Tuesday as demand jumped 20%.
-Unleaded gas prices, meanwhile, neared an average $2.99 a gallon, its highest price since November 2014, the American Automobile Association said.
+In metro Atlanta, 30% of gas stations are without gasoline, tracking firm GasBuddy said.
+In Raleigh, North Carolina, 31% of gas stations had no fuel on Tuesday.
+Unleaded gas prices, meanwhile, hit an average $2.99 a gallon, its highest price since November 2014, the American Automobile Association said.

 Colonial said it made recent deliveries to parts of Georgia, South Carolina, North Carolina, Maryland and New Jersey.